EliGurarie/EliGurarie.github.io/_posts/2020-07-05-CoOccurrence-And-RSFs.md

 ![](../../assets/post02/ExpLambda-1.png)<!-- -->

-That $\lambda$ - the *intensity* (i.e. density) of points captures - in a scale-free way - the general likelihood of an animal being somewhere.
-It is "scale robust", because it is a nice, useful, meaningful measure despite the fact that the probability of being in any one (infinitesimally small) location is always 0, and being anywhere is 1.
+The intensity / density parameter $\lambda$ captures the general likelihood of an animal being found in a general location.
+It is "scale robust", because it is a nice, useful, meaningful measure despite the fact that the probability of being in any one (infinitesimally small) location is always 0, and being anywhere in the universe is 1.

-So, *in a very similar way*, that $\lambda^2$ (which has weird units of density² - or, e.g., $n_A n_B/km^4$) is a legitimate measure of "co-occurrence intensity" that can be considered "scale-free" - or at least, "scale-robust".
+So, *in a very similar way*, that $\lambda^2$ (which has weird units of density² - or, e.g., $n_A n_B/km^4$) is a legitimate measure of "co-occurrence intensity" that can be considered similarly "scale-robust" and meaningful for any location in space.

 ## What does this have to do with RSF's?